Ki Teitzei: Deuteronomy chapter 23

-Elsewhere, the Mishnah reported that an Ammonite convert named Judah came to the house of study and asked whether he could join the assembly.
+Elsewhere, the Mishnah reported that an Ammonite convert named Judah came to the house of study and asked to join the assembly.
 Rabban Gamaliel forbade him, but Rabbi Joshua permitted him.
 Rabban Gamaliel quoted Deuteronomy 23:4, "An Ammonite or a Moabite shall not enter into the assembly of the Lord."
 But Rabbi Joshua asked whether the Ammonites or Moabites were still in their own territory, as Sennacherib, the king of Assyria, had long before conquered and mingled all the nations, as Isaiah 10:1 reports.
 So they permitted the Ammonite to enter the assembly.

 Rabbi Abba bar Kahana said that all of Balaam's curses, which God turned into blessings, reverted to curses (and Balaam's intention was eventually fulfilled), except for Balaam's blessing of Israel's synagogues and schoolhouses, for Deuteronomy 23:6 says, "But the Lord your God turned the curse into a blessing for you, because the Lord your God loved you," using the singular "curse," and not the plural "curses" (so that God turned only the first intended curse permanently into a blessing, that concerning synagogues and school-houses, which are destined never to disappear from Israel).
 Rabbi Joḥanan taught that God reversed every curse that Balaam intended into a blessing.
-Thus, Balaam wished to curse the Israelites to have no synagogues or schoolhouses, for Numbers 24:5, "How goodly are your tents, O Jacob," refers to synagogues and schoolhouses.
+Thus, Balaam wished to curse the Israelites so that they would have no synagogues or schoolhouses, for Numbers 24:5, "How goodly are your tents, O Jacob," refers to synagogues and schoolhouses.
 Balaam wished that the Shechinah should not rest upon the Israelites, for in Numbers 24:5, "and your tabernacles, O Israel," the Tabernacle symbolizes the Divine Presence.
 Balaam wished that the Israelites' kingdom should not endure, for Numbers 24:6, "As the valleys are they spread forth," symbolizes the passing of time.
 Balaam wished that the Israelites might have no olive trees and vineyards, for in Numbers 24:6, he said, "as gardens by the river's side."
 Balaam wished that the Israelites' smell might not be fragrant, for in Numbers 24:6, he said, "as the trees of aloes that the Lord has planted."
 Balaam wished that the Israelites' kings might not be tall, for in Numbers 24:6, he said, "and as cedar trees beside the waters."
 Balaam wished that the Israelites might not have a king who was the son of a king (and thus that they would have unrest and civil war), for in Numbers 24:6, he said, "He shall pour the water out of his buckets," signifying that one king would descend from another.
 Balaam wished that the Israelites' kingdom might not rule over other nations, for in Numbers 24:6, he said, "and his seed shall be in many waters."
 Balaam wished that the Israelites' kingdom might not be strong, for in Numbers 24:6, he said, "and his king shall be higher than Agag.
 Balaam wished that the Israelites' kingdom might not be awe-inspiring, for in Numbers 24:6, he said, "and his kingdom shall be exalted.